tatums/gh_hook_00/README.md

 1. Wire up a github webhook to call SNS.
 2. SNS will relay to AWS Lambda.
 3. Lambda will process the data and decide if s3 needs to be updated.

+AWS credz are .gitignored && stored in config/aws.config.js